MattPicDev/mtg-collection-builder/README.md

     - Added smart progress tracking that updates based on visible filtered cards
     - Included comprehensive test coverage for the filtering functionality

+16. **"The controls at the top of the set view are now really cluttered.
+Let's try fixing that by moving the first set of buttons ('clear all', 'add 1 each', and 'add 4 each') to a second 'row' of buttons.
+We could also shrink the progress bar slightly."**
+    - Reorganized controls into a cleaner two-row layout to reduce visual clutter
+    - Moved quantity modification buttons to their own row for better organization
+    - Repositioned main action buttons (Back to Sets, Rapid Mode, Save Collection) to the top row
+    - Reduced progress bar width while maintaining functionality
+    - Improved overall visual hierarchy and user experience

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI
 - **Scryfall API integration** for real-time MTG card data
 - **Dual input modes**: Grid view and rapid keyboard-driven entry with consistent sorting
 - **Advanced sorting capabilities**: Alphabetical and card number sorting with performance optimization in both views
 - **Real-time filtering**: Instant name-based card filtering with smart progress tracking
+- **Organized UI layout**: Clean two-row control structure reducing visual clutter
 - **CSV import/export** compatible with major collection trackers
 - **Real-time progress tracking** with improved UI layout and positioning
 - **Comprehensive error handling** and user feedback